Execution Context (Runtime) Configuration¶

 mcpd honors the XDG Base Directory Specification,

-environment variable.
-This forms the base directory where mcpd
+respecting the XDG_CONFIG_HOME environment variable.
+This forms the base directory where mcpd will create an

 application folder.